 HOLDS A LARGE COLLECTION OF PERSONAL AND ESTATE PAPERS, PHOTOGRAPHIC IMAGES

 AND COLLECTABLES OF THE RICHARDS AND ORPEN FAMILIES OF COUNTIES WEXFORD AND KERRY.
 SOME DOCUMENTS IN THE ARCHIVES DATE BACK TO THE 17TH CENTURY.

 Monksgrange as it is today, over 250 years old in 2021

 DISCOVERING THE HISTORY

-Monksgrange Archives will be enhanced by ensuring the preservation and long term care of its collections by increasing access, by widening its audience and overcoming barriers, and by building relationships with the wider community.
+Monksgrange Archives are enhanced by ensuring the preservation and long term care of its collections by increasing access, widening its audience, overcoming barriers and building relationships with the wider community.

 The near 10 year project of sorting, arranging and cataloguing a vast collection of family papers at Monksgrange began in 2008.
 Historian Dr. Philip Bull was working on material originally stored in drawers, cupboards, boxes and even 40 gallon steel drums; while some of the material was in farm outbuildings in far from ideal conditions, overall the papers are in a remarkably good state.
 Some are in urgent need of professional conservation/preservation treatment.
 The archives are now kept in a standard controlled environment.